3Girls-team/SmartDietTrack/README.md

 The goal of the project was to create a functional, interactive website built on HTML, SASS, JavaScript, API.
 The website is used for educational purposes only and is not used for commercial purposes.

-It is a single page website with a modal window.
+It is a single page website with a modal box.

 ## Technologies & tools